-E.(1) Provide an explanation of the relationship that will exist between the charter school and its employees.
-This explanation should include a general description of the terms and conditions of employment for each class of employee (administration, professional staff and administrative staff) and how your school will address employees'
+E.(1) Clearly describe the employer/employee relationship and provide clear terms and conditions of employment for all classes of employees (administration, professional staff, and administrative staff).
+Please offer a complete and appropriate explaination of how you will address employees' recognized representatives.

-recognized representatives.